top of page

 Incoming squads' position and type are announced before they appear on the screen.
 It allows players to plan ahead.
 They can use this early information to place weapons strategically and can be more confident about feeding the Pig.

 The centre area of the Castle is large enough for players to cross each other and is connected to both sides.
 So, if they have conflicted movements around the Castle, players can use the centre area to get it right fairly quickly.
-They are constrained but not stuck.
+They are constrained and might bump into each other, but stakes are low.
+Minimising frustration and maximising the collaborative fun of learning to work with each other.

 bottom of page